 Moscow Tanya 25

-She didn’t say anything, but she didn’t look particularly impressed by that.
+The girl I was with didn’t say anything, but she didn’t look particularly impressed either.
 I felt the same way actually, I felt that it would have been better for that notification not to appear while we were looking at my screen.

 So, what was different in this case compared to the Tinder notification in the example just before?

-In the case of Tinder, it was a matter of me being in a certain environment, the same one where me and the girl I was having the drink with had met in the first place, and being at the receiving end of some positive attention (a message, a match, a like) without needing to actively look for it.
-In the second example, the notification from the text messaging app signalled two things: first, that I was actively acting on my interest towards the other girls (and up to here it’s still part of the game, but being more “tactful” and less “transparent” about would have been a better choice); then, that I was filing their phone numbers on my phone in the bureaucratic and commodifying “city – name – age” format.
+In the case of Tinder, it was a matter of me being in a certain environment, the same one where me and the girl I was having the drink with had met in the first place, and being at the receiving end of some positive attention (e.g. a message, a match, a like, etc) without actively looking for it.
+In the second example, the notification from the text messaging app signalled two things: first, that I was actively acting on my interest towards the other girls (and up to here it’s still part of the game, but being more “tactful” and less “transparent” about it would have been a better choice); then, that I was filing girls’ numbers on my phone in the bureaucratic and commodifying “city–name–age” format.
 Not good.

 Looking at things from a different perspective, the first case would be equivalent to being at a party where people actively mingle, and receiving some positive attention from women just by being sociable, without needing to actively work for it.
-This kind of positive attention is “not your fault,” since you are “just being sociable” and those girls “can’t help themselves.”
+This kind of positive attention is “not your fault”, since you are “just being sociable” and those girls “can’t help themselves”.
 Good.
-The second example, on the other hand, would be equivalent to being in a bar where people don’t mingle, hitting on a girl there, taking her number after a good interaction, and then proceeding to hit on the girl just nearby.
+The second example, on the other hand, would be equivalent to being in a bar where people don’t mingle, hitting on a girl there, taking her number after a good interaction, and then hitting on the girl just nearby.
 The so-called “normal” girls don’t react well to this kind of behaviour, and this is why the Nightgame Quick Turnaround Method exists!